jcabralc/Amazon_Rekognition_Image/README.md

 *   Print informations about the face
 *   Draw lines and legends around faces
 *   Detect labels
-*   Show and sabe the image
+*   Show and save the image